kubernetes-sigs/cluster-proportional-autoscaler/README.md

       --namespace="": Namespace for all operations, fallback to the namespace of this autoscaler(through MY_POD_NAMESPACE env) if not specified.
       --poll-period-seconds=10: The time, in seconds, to check cluster status and perform autoscale.
       --stderrthreshold=2: logs at or above this threshold go to stderr --target="": Target to scale.
-In format: deployment/*, replicationcontroller/* or replicaset/* (not case sensitive).
+In format: deployment/*, replicaset/*, statefulset/* or resource.group (not case sensitive).
       --v=0: log level for V logs
       --version[=false]: Print the version and exit.
       --vmodule=: comma-separated list of pattern=N settings for file-filtered logging